 West Charlotte Church is committed to historic Christianity as summarized in the Nicene Creed and the Apostles’ Creed as the basic statements of Christian belief, the Lord’s Prayer as the basic form of Christian worship, and the Ten Commandments as the basic summary of Christian life.
 If you would like to read these basic summaries of Christian belief, worship, and life, you can find them below.

-We are a congregation of the Presbyterian Church in America (PCA), and our beliefs are summarized in the Westminster Confession of Faith, Larger Catechism (Questions 1-115, Questions 116-196) and Shorter Catechism.
+We are a congregation of the Presbyterian Church in America (PCA), and our beliefs are contained in the Westminster Confession of Faith, Larger Catechism (Part 1, Part 2) and Shorter Catechism.
 Our form of government is contained in the PCA Book of Church Order.

 Basic Christian Belief